ray-project/kuberay/apiserver/ServeSubmission.md

 }'
 ```

-Up until rescently the only way to create a Ray cluster supporting RayServe was by using `Create ray service` APIs.
+Up until recently the only way to create a Ray cluster supporting RayServe was by using `Create ray service` APIs.
 Although it does work, quite often you want to create cluster supporting Ray serve so that you can experiment with serve APIs directly.
 Now it is possible by adding the following annotation to the cluster:

 ```json
 "annotations" : {